slipx06/sunsynk-power-flow-card/README.md

 |energy_cost:| Optional | | Sensor that provides current energy cost per kWh
 |solar_sell_247:|Optional | `switch.toggle_solar_sell` | Displays icons to indicate if sell solar is active or not.
 The switch can be toggled by clicking on the icon (`on/off`, `1/0`)

 The card calculates the sensors below based on supplied attributes in the config so you dont need to define them in Home Assistant.
-NOTE some people have reported innacurate results when using senssor 169 and have replaced it with 167.
+NOTE if your essential and non-essential readings are innacurate replace sensor 169 with 167.
+Alternatively provide the card with sensors that calculate this data i.e essential_power: and nonessential_power:

  ```
  totalsolar = pv1_power_186 + pv2_power_187 + pv3_power_188 + pv4_power_189
  nonessential = grid_external_power_172 - inverter_load_grid_169
- essential = inverter_out_175 - (aux_power_166 - inverter_load_grid_169 )
+ essential = inverter_out_175 + inverter_load_grid_169 - aux_power_166
  ```
 The modbus registers can be visualised on the `full` card below: